browserengineering/book/book/animations.md

         return rect
 ```

-Now we can compute the absolute bounds of a display item mapping its
+Now we can compute the absolute bounds of a display item, mapping its
 composited bounds through all of the visual effects applied to it.
 This
 looks a lot like `absolute_bounds_for_obj`, except that it works on the
 display list and not the layout object tree: